VeritasDL-zz/SADXCHAOS/README.md

 - Random Dropped Rings -  Drops a Random Amount of rings from 0 -  255
 - Random Clip Level -  Changes The Render Distance (Disabled as of 8/10/2021)
 - Random Pause -  Forces The Game to be Paused for 5 Frames (you must unpause 5 times)
-- RandomChar -  Randomly Changes what Charater you are playing as (Currently Disabled because the charater change only happens on death/act/level change/restart)
+- Random Charater -  Randomly Changes what Charater you are playing as (Currently Disabled because the charater change only happens on death/act/level change/restart)
 - Swap Camera -  Changes to what ever camera isnt currently selected
 - Random Debug -  Enables Debug Mode for 333 Frames
 - Random X Gravity -  Sets X Gravity to a random value (Disabled as of 8/10/2021)